Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 Ha ha Jaime, I’ve never done the swim either…though I never say never!

 You live in such am amazing part of Europe, Phoebe, and there is so much to do around Christmas!
-I would love to see the traditional marker(pity it got cancelled this year!) and watch people dip in sea in December!
+I would love to see the traditional market and watch people dip in sea in December!

 I’d love to celebrate Christmas there – the skies look so blue and it all looks so festive!